Reviews of Crooked Wood from its run at The Jermyn Street Theatre:

 Critics’ Choice – Me and My Friend

 Gillian Plowman’s play, set in council flats used for the rehabilitation of psychiatric patients, explores the extraordinary relationships between two couples, on different floors, thrown prematurely out of hospital care.
-Disorientated, dispossessed and wired on their own vulnerability, the characters shift into role play and association games with the arbitrariness of gears slipping in a car.
-Bunny has a job offer as a sales assistant in a bicycle shop, but his practice interview with flatmate Oz merely underlines how inadequately equipped he is to realise it: meanwhile Robin and Julia are saving up to go to France by putting loose change into Coke cans, but disturbing fingers from the past intrude with unsettling consequences.
+Disorientated, dispossessed and wired on their own vulnerability, the characters shift into role-play and association games with the arbitrariness of gears slipping in a car.
+Bunny has a job offer as a sales assistant in a bicycle shop, but his practice interview with flat-mate Oz merely underlines how inadequately equipped he is to realise it: meanwhile Robin and Julia are saving up to go to France by putting loose change into Coke cans, but disturbing fingers from the past intrude with unsettling consequences.
 Despite the desperate quality of their lives, and the bewildering plans, Plowman side-steps the temptation for serious pulpit-bashing by ribbing her script with some exquisite humour, notably the unforgettable party that Oz decides to throw.
-Apart from problems with the pacing of the second act which should sort themselves out in due course, Deborah Paige’s empathic direction sharpens the eccentric humour and heightens the sense of dislocation.
+Deborah Paige’s empathic direction sharpens the eccentric humour and heightens the sense of dislocation.
 A worthy winner of last year’s Verity Bargate Award, bravely acted and gently bewitching.
+James Christopher

 Weekend Telegraph Saturday 14th April 1990